xKuroiUsagix/develops-today-test-task/README.md

 Python version: 3.13.0

 1. Create virtual environment with `python -m venv venv` command
+2. Activate created environment
-2. Run command `pip install -r requirements.txt`
+3. Run command `pip install -r requirements.txt`
-3. Run command `python manage.py migrate` to apply current database migrations
+4. Run command `python manage.py migrate` to apply current database migrations
-4. Run command `python manage.py runserver` to start development server
+5. Run command `python manage.py runserver` to start development server

 At this point everything should be working and you will have acces to the API.